MorphiaOrg/morphia-docs/README.md

 # Morphia Documentation

 This repository holds the source for the Morphia documentation.
-It is currently broken up in to two main sections:  `landing` and
- `reference`.  `landing` holds the main page which links off to the versioned docs.  `reference` holds the guides specific to each supported version of Morphia.
+It is built using [antora](antora.org) to build and aggregate the documentation for the supported versions of Morphia.
 To build the docs you'll need the following installed:

-1. Java 11+
-1. Maven 3.6.3+
-1. Hugo 0.62+
+1.  npm
 1.  make

 ## Building

 To build all the docs, simply run `make` from the root directory.
-If you're updating a specific version's documentation, running `make
-` in that version's folder will build the subset of the docs for that version.
-Whether working on `landing` or a `reference` version you can track the live changes using `make watch`.
-This is simply a wrapper via the `Makefile` over the `hugo watch` command.
+This will build the site locally and synchronize it in to a local checkout of the `gh_pages` branch where you can view the documentation as it would look online.
+If you have commit rights, `make publish` will do all that and push those updates online.